IlionAcre/trend_analyzer/README.md

 - Almost of the graphics are made in Plotly, but the wordclouds were done using the WordCloud library.
 - The wordclouds are converted in images then passed to the dashboard.

+---

 ### 🛠️ Deployment

 - The data is stored in a multi-tenant postgresql database deployed in Render.
 - The application is dockerized and deployed in gcloud.
-- A worker in cloudflare redirects the traffic to the domain.
+- A worker in Cloudflare redirects the traffic to the domain.

+---

 ### 🚀 Frameworks and Libraries